-- Condensation Resistance Factor (CRF): How tightly the window resists water buildup on a scale from 0 to 100.
+- Condensation Resistance Factor (CRF): How consistently the window resists water buildup on a scale from 0 to 100.
 The higher the CRF, the better the window will resist condensation.

 More Panes, Less Pain

 Energy efficiency is improved in windows with more panes of glass in them.
-Double-pane windows are a notable choice for homeowners looking to find energy efficiency with replacement windows.
+Double-pane windows are a notable choice for homeowners looking to improve energy efficiency with replacement windows.